Prostitution in Canada: Provincial and municipal initiatives

 In June 1999, provincial and territorial leaders declared child prostitution abuse rather than a crime and agreed to harmonise child welfare legislation.
 Several provinces and municipalities appointed task forces to implement the child as victim concept.
 Alberta led the way in this, followed by British Columbia, Saskatchewan, Manitoba, Nova Scotia and Ontario (June 2002).

 British Columbia

-Media reports claim that Vancouver has about 500 street prostitutes under the age of 17, while some have claimed that many more children may be involved in indoor prostitution.
+Media reports claimed that Vancouver has about 500 street prostitutes under the age of 17, while some have claimed that many more children may be involved in indoor prostitution.
 Such numbers, however, should be treated with extreme caution (see above).

 Approximately 50% to 80% of the child sex trade in British Columbia is carried on in massage parlours, karaoke bars, and "trick pads"; only 20% to 50% of the trade is visible above ground with children being openly solicited on the streets.
 In smaller BC communities, the sexual exploitation of children is even less visible.
 It occurs in private homes, back alleys and parks, at public docks and truck stops, and on fishing boats.

 Some adolescents in care had advertised sex for sale on Craigslist when the erotic services category was still available.
 Craigslist removed this category on December 18, 2010.